13. Paths Cross

 Oscar, feeling drunkenly game for whatever, followed, a silly smile on his face.

-Rico looked different somehow, but Oscar didn’t care.
+Rico looked different, but Oscar didn’t care.

 Goddamn!